zehrer/SwiftFlash/README.md

 # SwiftFlash

-**SwiftFlash** is a lightweight, native macOS application for flashing `.img` and `.iso` files to USB drives.
-Built with SwiftUI and Swift 6, SwiftFlash aims to be a minimal, safe, and open-source alternative to bulky tools like balenaEtcher or Raspberry Pi Imager.
+**SwiftFlash** is a lightweight, native macOS application for flashing `.iso` file to a external drive .
+Built with SwiftUI and Swift 6, SwiftFlash aims to be a minimal, safe, and open-source alternative to tools like balenaEtcher or Raspberry Pi Imager.

 ⚡️ **Simple.
 Safe.
 Swift.**

-## Features
+## KEy Features

-- 🖥️ **Native macOS Interface** - Built with SwiftUI for seamless integration with very small size (just around 4MB)
+- 🖥️ **Native macOS Interface** - Built with SwiftUI for seamless integration and a very small app size (just around 4MB)
 - 📁 **Drag & Drop Support** - Simply drag your image file onto the app
-- 💾 **Device Inventory** - Tracks and remembers your devices
+- 💾 **Device Inventory** - Tracks and remembers your external drives (e.g. USB sticks, SD Cards ...)
-- 🔒 **SHA256 Checksum Verification** - Generate and verify file integrity checksums
+- 🔒 **SHA256 Checksum** - Generate and store integrity checksums

 ## Supported File Formats

 - `.iso` - ISO disk images

 ## System Requirements